 As Director of Advancement, Megan is responsible for moving the organization forward through fund development, special events, community outreach, marketing and public relations.

 Megan grew up in Tulsa, OK and graduated from Missouri State University in Springfield, MO with a Bachelor of Science degree.
 In 2005, Megan with her husband Jason, moved to Northwest Arkansas where Megan began working at the Rogers-Lowell Area Chamber of Commerce where she was responsible for managing the grant programs for the Chamber and Drug Free Rogers-Lowell.
-In her 8 ½ years at the Chamber, Megan obtained over 2.5 million in grant awards for Chamber programs.
+In her 8 ½ years at the Chamber, Megan obtained federal, state, and local grant funding for Chamber programs.
 Megan also coordinated the Leadership Benton County Program for the Chamber.

 Lance Johnson, Program Director, EOA Children’s Services:

 Lance is a native Arkansan, graduating from the University of Arkansas with a Bachelor of Arts degree in Psychology.
-Post-college, Lance began his career working for Ozark Guidance Center at EOA Children’s House, focusing on mental health and social competency of children 18 months – 5 years of age.
+He is active in the community and has contributed to the positive reputation of the EOA Children’s Services programs in Northwest Arkansas.
 In 2014, Lance became an independent trainer in the Zero to Five: Preventing Child Abuse and Neglect course and has since worked with early childcare providers and non-profit organizations to provide additional training in this preventative course.

-Lance is very involved with AFS Intercultural Programs USA and has enjoyed being a host parent and volunteer with the organization.
-He recently collaborated with other AFS volunteers around the country in a work group focused on “Re-Imagining the Role of the Volunteer.”
-In his free time, Lance enjoys spending time outdoors, running, traveling, and is a proud uncle to his niece, Haisley.
+Lance is very involved with AFS Intercultural Programs and has enjoyed being a host parent and state volunteer coordinator with the organization.
+In his free time, Lance enjoys spending time outdoors, running, traveling, and is a proud uncle to his nieces, Haisley and Haddie.